hiuiwb/hiuiwb.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Wenbo (Evan) Wu is a PhD student at University of Southampton working under supervision of [Prof. George Konstantinidis](http://konstantinidis.org/) and [Dr. Luis-Daniel Ibáñez](https://www.southampton.ac.uk/people/5xfhk2/doctor-luis-daniel-ibanez).
+Wenbo (Evan) Wu is a PhD Candidate at University of Southampton working under supervision of [Prof. George Konstantinidis](http://konstantinidis.org/) and [Dr. Luis-Daniel Ibáñez](https://www.southampton.ac.uk/people/5xfhk2/doctor-luis-daniel-ibanez).

 He completed his MSc study at the [University of Bristol](https://www.bristol.ac.uk/), where he obtained his MSc degree in [Communication Networks and Signal Processing](http://www.bristol.ac.uk/study/postgraduate/2021/eng/msc-comms-networks-signal-processing/) in 2022.
 <!--